Inside Amanda Bynes' Private World

 As tweets go, they were #basic.
-When Amanda Bynes logged onto her social media page in August of 2016 after a six-month hiatus, the messages she shared bordered on banal.
+When Amanda Bynes logged onto her social media page in August 2016 after a six-month hiatus, the messages she shared bordered on banal.
 She was swamped with classes at L.A.'s Fashion Institute of Design and Merchandising, she said, and had just made it through midterms.
 "I am really loving school and I feel that I am learning a lot," she detailed in her first tweets since showing off a fresh haircut that February.
 "I enjoy all of my classes and my teachers are excellent."
 In fact she was so focused on her studies, she said, "I don't have time to tweet."

 Requesting that Drake you-know-what her vagina this was not.
-Bynes, who marks her 32nd birthday today, has come a long way since she rushed to share every thought that crossed her mind with her 3.2 million followers.
+Bynes has come a long way since being under the influence caused her to share every thought that crossed her mind with her 3.2 million followers.
 (For the record, she's said she was trying to be funny with her Drake missive, "but I was also on drugs.")
-Nearly four years sober since her lowest point saw her placed on an involuntary psychiatric hold, the Thousand Oaks, California native is focused on working with a life coach—a source tells E!
-News their relationship "is productive and helpful,"—and completing her studies this fall.
+Nearly four years sober since her lowest point saw her placed on an involuntary psychiatric hold, the Thousand Oaks, Calif. native is focused on working with a life coach—a source tells E!
+News their relationship "is productive and helpful,"—and earning her Associate's of Art degree in Merchandise Product Development before starting on her Bachelor's in January.
 Explains the source, "She really wants to finish what she started at FIDM."

 And then, should all go to plan, return to her roots.
-Despite announcing her retirement in 2010 with—what else—a tweet declaring "I don't love acting anymore, so I've stopped doing it," the former child star revealed in an interview last June that she misses performing.
+Despite announcing her retirement in 2010 with—what else?—a tweet declaring "I don't love acting anymore, so I've stopped doing it," the former child star revealed in an interview last June that she misses performing.
 "I have something surprising to tell you," she teased in her chat with The Lowdown host Diana Madison, "I'm going to start acting again."

+Because while she fully intends to use her FIDM degrees, already making plans for a future fashion line, "I want to get back into acting first," she revealed this week in her PAPER cover story.
+It was far from the most shocking admission she shared for the magazine's annual "Break the Internet" issue (more on that later), but it was, perhaps the most enlightening glimpse into how much her life has changed the past few years.

+Her days of "experimenting" with drugs long over, she shared, "I really feel ashamed of how those substances made me act.
+When I was off of them, I was completely back to normal and immediately realized what I had done—it was like an alien had literally invaded my body.
+That is such a strange feeling."

+Now she's ready to get back to herself, intending to break back into Hollywood "kind of the same way I did as a kid, which is with excitement and hope for the best."

-Discovered at a Los Angeles children's comedy camp as a grade-schooler, Bynes showed a natural gift for physical comedy when she began her six-year run on the Nickelodeon sketch show All That in 1996.
+Discovered at a Los Angeles children's comedy camp as a grade-schooler, by then already a seasoned professional with some 20 commercials under her child-sized belt, Bynes showed a natural gift for physical comedy when she began her six-year run on the Nickelodeon sketch show All That in 1996.
+"It was a dream come true," she said of being cast in the now nostalgia-inducing sketch comedy show.
+"It was unbelievable to me."

+And she was unbelievable in it.
 "She is fearless," former costar Kel Mitchell assessed of her skills in a February appearance on E!'s Daily Pop.
 As she scored her own spinoff, The Amanda Show, and collected roles in everything from What a Girl Wants to Hairspray, industry insiders praised both her comedic timing and her ability to avoid the Hollywood club scene that had waylaid other young stars.

 Bowers/Getty Images